Non-Compliance Fines and Sanctions: Real Cases With $ Impact + Enforcement Trends to Watch in 2026

 Organizations can face compliance fines and sanctions for various reasons, including:

-• Use of outdated security technology: Legacy systems and outdated security tools often lack the necessary features to meet modern compliance requirements.
+- Use of outdated security technology: Legacy systems and outdated security tools often hinder an organization’s ability to keep pace with the demands of compliance and risk management.
 Organizations that fail to update their technology may be more vulnerable to security breaches and compliance violations, increasing their risk of regulatory penalties.

 Recommended reading